guangying94/Gen-AI-Demo-Assets/genai-as-utilities/README.md

 ## Capability
 1. Multi-level classification
 2. Entity extraction from form (with options to leverage Azure Document Intelligence as enhancement)
+3. Chat With Database - perform retrival augmented generation from database

 ## How to use this code
 Create a python virtual environment and install the required packages.